 - High Cholesterol

 - Physical Inactivity

 The best prevention strategy is to find a way to decrease the controllable risk factors that may lead to another stroke.
-For example, establishing a routine of moderate daily physical activity can help some regain balance and their range of motion.
+For example, establishing an exercise routine can help some regain balance and their range of motion while also reducing some of the stroke risk factors.
 In addition, discussing prevention methods with a health care provider and doctor will help you better understand the risk factors.

 For additional information on stroke, review our free stroke resource: Warning Signs of a Stroke.
 Download this resource and unlock our free content library by finding your local Caring office.